pconn/euring-ckmr-2023/README.md

-# tws-ckmr-2022
+# euring-ckmr-2023

+Welcome to the Github repository for a short 3 hour course on CKMR by Paul Conn conducted at the Euring 2023 technical meeting in Montpellier, France.
+Much of the material is derived from a full day course put on by Paul and Eric C. Anderson at the 2022 Wildlife Society Meeting, and most of the clever Bookdown/Quarto/Github actions stuff was originally put together by Eric.

+Lab materials are
-Hello!
-This is the repository for a short course on CKMR that Paul B. Conn and Eric C. Anderson.
-The course materials are produced by this repository as a [bookdown](https://bookdown.org/) document, and all the materials to generate it can be found in this repository, which is, itself, an RStudio project.
+produced by this repository as a [bookdown](https://bookdown.org/) document, and all the materials to generate it can be found in this repository, which is, itself, an RStudio project.